GSA/search.digitalgov.gov/_posts/2017-08-01-instagram.md

 ---
 [DigitalGov Search](/index.html) > [Admin Center](https://search.usa.gov/sites/) > YourSite > Manage Content > Instagram

+**ALERT:**  Instagram now requires accounts to grant permission to index their images via an integration between systems.
+Since this integration will not be possible for DigitalGov Search in the foreseeable future, we're exploring other options.
+This help manual page is for historical reference only.

 ## Tell Us About Your Instagram Account

 Provide us with the *username* for your Instagram Account.